gauzinge/SPS_June15_HowTo/README.md

         E:\icwiki_svn\USBPix\host\tags\release-5.3\bin\STControl_eudaq.exe -r 192.168.5.251

+this is the producer for the FEI4 plane
 4) Start a remote connection to the flhaida.cern.ch (STControl) via

         rdesktop-vrdb -g 1600x900 flhaida.cern.ch
         User: telescope
 You will find the PW attached to the monitor

-5) on the NI Remote Desktopt navigate to C:\eudaq in the windows explorer and launch the
+5) on the NI Remote Desktopt navigate to C:\Desktop\old in the windows explorer and launch the

         StartNIproducer_and_TLU.bat